19 Data Science and Machine Learning Tools for people who Don’t Know Programming

-With ~75Mn USD in funding, Trifacta is currently being used in financial, life sciences and telecommunication industry.
+Trifacta is primarily used in the financial, life sciences and telecommunication industries.

-MLBase is an open-source project developed by AMP (Algorithms Machines People) Lab at University of California, Berkeley.
-The core idea is to provide an easy solution for applying machine learning to large scale problems.
+MLBase is an open-source project developed by AMP (Algorithms Machines People) Lab at the University of California, Berkeley.
+The core idea behind this is to provide an easy solution for applying machine learning to large scale problems.